PecN22003/CSE210/W05/snake-incomplete/README.md

-# Snake
+# Cycle
-Snake is a clone of the classic game that we all used to play on our cellphones.
-You play this game on a simulated terminal, with a textual interface.
+Cycle is a game with inspiration taken from Tron.
+Move around, and try to get your opponent to run into your tail!

 ## Getting Started
 ---